So, you need to spruce up your flooring, but your budget is tight. What can you do?

-- This really is 100% solid wood flooring.
+- 100% solid wood flooring

-- Wood floors look and feel warm and natural.
+- Look and feel warm and natural

-- These floors are low maintenance and easy to clean.
+- Low maintenance and easy to clean

-- Some of the boards may have splinters.
+- Some builder-grade boards may have splinters

-- Expect to find up to 20% of the boards in your bundle unusable.
+- Expect to find up to 20% of the boards in your bundle unusable

-- Knots, holes and other imperfections in the boards are common.
+- Knots, holes, and other imperfections in the boards are common

-- This grade of solid hardwood does not come with a warranty.
+- This grade of solid hardwood does not come with a warranty

 If you are really set on installing a hardwood floor but need a super cheap product, go with builder-grade hardwood.
 Depending on where you buy it, it is also called utility-grade or rustic hardwood.

-It’s sold by the bundle (not the box) and is very rugged.
+Builder-grade hardwood is sold by the bundle (not the box) and is very rugged.
 You will probably not be able to use every piece that comes in your bundle.

-However, if you don’t mind a few compromises, you can get a solid wood floor very cheaply.
+There is no warranty with builder-grade wood.
+However, if you don’t mind a few compromises, this is likely your best-bet for installing solid wood floors extremely cheaply.

 5. Ceramic Tile

-- It’s highly resistant to water and humidity.
+- Highly resistant to water and humidity

-- Ceramic is easy to maintain and keep clean.
+- Easy to maintain and keep clean

-- There are lots of designs to choose from.
+- Tons of designs to choose from

 When it comes to ceramic tile, you can spend a small fortune, or you can spend next to nothing.